A losing war I'm fighting

 But does me no harm.

-Even more, I hate that most of the world
+Even more, I hate that most of the

 and None of the world's governments